Picture not described

 There’s a huge range of very similar features in the Starling and Monzo mobile banking apps.
 Both have spending categories, where your transactions are automatically placed into pre-set categories like groceries or eating out.
 This in turn generates daily, weekly or monthly spending insights, which helps you set budgets.
 The apps alert you when payments go in and out of your account, and remind you if you’re close to overspending

-Monzo’s “Pots” and Starling’s “Goals” let you stash money away for particular things, like a holiday or a savings target.
-Plus both offer “round-ups” where spare change from your transactions can be “rounded up” and put into your savings bucket.
+Monzo’s “Pots” and Starling’s “Spaces” let you stash money away for particular things, like a holiday or a savings target.
+Both offer “round-ups” where spare change from your transactions can be “rounded up” and put into your savings bucket.

 You can pay your salary into either your Starling or Monzo account, set up direct debits and make international payments.
-You can freeze or unfreeze you card in the apps, as well as contact both customer service teams through the in-app chats.
+You can freeze or unfreeze your card in the apps, and contact both customer service teams through the in-app chats.

 • Winner: Monzo.
-It’s close, as the apps offer similar features, but Monzo’s app visuals are slightly more engaging, plus it has more spending categories than Starling.
+It’s close, as the apps offer similar features, but Monzo’s app visuals are slightly more engaging.

 Round 2: Spending in the UK